bbauska/JS-Basics-Unlock/README.md

 <h3 id="">113.1 Types of JavaScript Errors: Syntax, Runtime, and Logical</h3>

--   Syntax Errors: These errors occur when there\'s a problem with the syntax of the code.
+-   Syntax Errors: These errors occur when there&#39;s a problem with the syntax of the code.
 JavaScript engines will not execute a script if it contains syntax errors.
 Common reasons include typos, missing operators, or incorrect use of language constructs.